COACHE Faculty Job Satisfaction Survey

 The survey’s purpose is to use the data collected to improve these areas.

 Penn State’s administration and the University Faculty Senate are deeply committed to enhancing the faculty experience based on real insights from this survey.
 This University-wide effort is part of a larger initiative to understand employee job satisfaction and identify areas for improvement.
-The COACHE process is backed by a successful track record of generating meaningful, data-driven outcomes for faculty at peer institutions.
-Faculty participation will strengthen the data gathered, allowing Penn State to make informed, impactful decisions that truly reflect faculty voices and needs.
-Robust faculty participation is needed in order to build a strong foundation for meaningful changes that will benefit the entire Penn State community.

 Who is sponsoring this effort, and who is on the committee leading the effort?

-Who is eligible to take the survey?
+Who was eligible to take the survey?

 How does the COACHE survey differ from others that are conducted at Penn State, like the Living Our Values Survey?